LC MS and HPLC MS analysis in the laboratory

 CIR Research tax credit

-Your needs : to analyze active substances or impurities in your products using HPLC or LC-MS
+Your needs: analyze impurities in your products using HPLC-MS or LC-MS, LC-MSMS techniques

-In the pharmaceutical, cosmetics and chemical sectors, the detection and identification of trace compounds helps to guarantee the conformity, safety and performance of products.
+In the pharmaceutical, cosmetic, and chemical sectors, the detection and identification of trace compounds helps ensure product compliance, safety, and performance.

-Using LC MS or HPLC MS analysis, liquid chromatography coupled with mass spectrometry, our laboratory provides an analytical solution tailored to complex matrices and the most stringent regulatory requirements.
+Thanks to LC MS or HPLC MS analysis, liquid chromatography coupled with mass spectrometry, our laboratory provides an analytical solution tailored to complex matrices and the strictest regulatory requirements.

 What is HPLC MS?

-HPLC-MS: High Performance Liquid Chromatography (HPLC) coupled with Mass Spectrometry (MS) is used to identify and quantify non-volatile organic substances in various matrices.
+HPLC-MS: high-performance liquid chromatography (HPLC) coupled with Mass Spectrometry (MS) makes it possible to identify and quantify non-volatile organic substances in various matrices.

-It is a particularly useful technique for analysing cosmetics and pharmaceutical products in the laboratory, although it can be applied to all industries.
+It is a particularly useful technique for analyzing cosmetic products and the pharmaceutical industry in the laboratory, although it can be applied across all industries.

 What is LC MS analysis?

-LC-MS (Liquid Chromatography-Mass Spectrometry) is a powerful analytical technique that combines the separation capabilities of liquid chromatography (LC) with the chemical analysis capabilities of mass spectrometry (MS).
+LC-MS, or "Liquid Chromatography-Mass Spectrometry," meaning "liquid chromatography coupled with mass spectrometry", is a powerful analytical technique that combines the separation capabilities of liquid chromatography (LC) with the chemical analysis capabilities of mass spectrometry (MS).

-Liquid chromatography (LC) is used to separate the different components of a mixture.
+Liquid chromatography (LC) separates the different components of a mixture.
 In LC, the sample is dissolved in a solvent and passed through a column containing a stationary phase.
-The different compounds in the sample interact with this material in different ways and move at different speeds, enabling them to be separated.
+The different compounds in the sample interact differently with this material and move at different speeds, allowing them to be separated.

-Mass spectrometry (MS): after separation by LC, the compounds are analysed using this technique, which identifies the compounds by measuring the mass/charge ratio of their ions.
+The mass spectrometry (MS): after separation by LC, the compounds are analyzed using this technique, which makes it possible to identify compounds by measuring the mass-to-charge ratio of their ions.
 The ions are separated according to their mass and charge.
-The mass spectrometer then produces a spectrum that can be used to determine the molecular mass of compounds and to identify their chemical structure.
+The mass spectrometer then produces a spectrum that can be used to determine the molecular mass of the compounds and identify their chemical structure.

-Impurity analysis using LC-MS (Liquid Chromatography-Mass Spectrometry) or HPLC-MS (High-Performance Liquid Chromatography-Mass Spectrometry) is a technique used in many fields, particularly in the pharmaceutical industry.
+Impurity analysis by LC-MS (Liquid Chromatography-Mass Spectrometry) or HPLC-MS (High-Performance Liquid Chromatography-Mass Spectrometry) is a technique used in many fields, particularly in the pharmaceutical industry.

-The combination of LC and MS allows specific analysis of complex mixtures.
-These methods are used to detect, identify and quantify impurities or contaminants present in a sample.
+Indeed, the combination of LC and MS enables specific analysis of complex mixtures.
+These methods are used to detect, identify, and quantify impurities or contaminants present in a sample.

 Our solutions: liquid chromatography analysis (LC and HPLC) coupled with an MS or MS/MS detector

-For over 30 years, our FILAB laboratory has had the experience and specific analytical equipment to support companies in LC MS or HPLC MS analysis for the control of raw materials or finished products through tailor-made support.
+For more than 30 years, our FILAB laboratory has had the experience and dedicated analytical equipment to support companies with LCMS or HPLC MS analysis for raw material or finished product control through tailor-made support.

-Liquid chromatography (HPLC) coupled to a mass (MS) or mass-mass (MS-MS) detector is used to determine the purity of raw materials or compounds in a sample.
+Liquid chromatography (HPLC) coupled with a mass detector (MS) or mass-mass (MS-MS) makes it possible to determine the purity of raw materials or compounds in a sample.

 LC MS analysis in the laboratory enables precise identification and quantification of compounds in complex samples.
-From the pharmaceutical sector to the chemical industry, our state-of-the-art LC-MS equipment is the solution of choice for the detection of impurities and contaminants to the characterisation of new compounds.
-When you choose our laboratory for your LC-MS analysis needs, you benefit from cutting-edge technology and expertise in impurity analysis.
+From the pharmaceutical sector to the chemical industry, our state-of-the-art LC-MS equipment is a solution of choice for detecting impurities and contaminants and characterizing new compounds.
+By choosing our laboratory for your LC-MS analysis needs, you benefit from cutting-edge technology and expertise in impurity expertise.

-The advantages of LC MS or HPLC MS analysis
+The benefits of LC MS or HPLC MS analysis

-LCMS or HPLCMS analysis uses chromatography coupled with spectrometry.
+LCMS or HPLCMS analysis is an analysis that uses chromatography coupled with spectrometry.

-This combination of two cutting-edge technical resources offers high sensitivity in the identification and quantification of components and impurities.
+This combination of two cutting-edge technical methods, offers high sensitivity in the identification and quantification of components and impurities.

-HPLC efficiently separates compounds, while MS provides precise identification based on molecular weight and structure.
+HPLC efficiently separates compounds, while MS provides precise identificationbased on molecular mass and structure.

-This approach is particularly useful for analysing complex samples where impurities are present in very low concentrations.
+This approach is particularly useful for analyzing complex samples where impurities are present at very low concentrations.

-Our services using LC MS or HPLC MS
+Our services by LC MS or HPLC MS

 icon service-1.svg